-Seeing those Chinese Ramen videos and wondering if you can also excel in it?
-Then, yes, you can!
+Seeing those Chinese hand-pulled noodle videos and wondering if you can also excel at them?
+Yes, you can!
 If you’ve ever dreamed of mastering the art of Chinese cuisine, you’re on a delectable journey.

 In China, culinary traditions date back thousands of years, offering a scrumptious fusion of flavors and techniques.
-But wait, there’s a catch.
-You don’t know where to start and where aspiring chefs should go to harness their skills.
-Then, no more second guesses!
+But wait, there’s a catch: you may not know where to start or where aspiring chefs should go to hone their skills.
+No more second-guessing!

 Top Culinary Schools in China